5qc/SubwayCSS/README.md

 Customizing SubwayCSS is really easy, as there is only one file that controls all (actually most) of the settings, `_settings.scss`.
 From that file, you can control the font, font weight, and even the class prefix.

 ## Reporting Bugs
-If you found a bug within SubwayCSS, first search through the [https://github.com/5qc/SubwayCSS/issues](issues) that are currently open or closed within this GitHub project.
-If the bug you found is not there, you can either report it through the issue tab or create a [https://github.com/5qc/SubwayCSS/pulls](pull request).
+If you found a bug within SubwayCSS, first search through the [issues](https://github.com/5qc/SubwayCSS/issues) that are currently open or closed within this GitHub project.
+If the bug you found is not there, you can either report it through the issue tab or create a [pull request](https://github.com/5qc/SubwayCSS/pulls).

 ## Creators
 ### roc0ast3r (5qc/ro)